dinoi7/Schatzsuche/README.md

 # Kniwwelino treasure quest ( English version )

 We developed the treasure quest game for the Kniwwelino Challenge 2018 (#KniwwelinoChallenge2018).
+The idea of the game and his procedure comes from my son.
 To play this game you need one or more Kniwwelino's (https://www.kniwwelino.lu/).

 The goal of the game is to find as first the treasure on the playing field.
 The game can be played by one or multiple Players.